 Okinawa was handed back over to Japan on May 1972.

-Because we didn't book way in advance (we booked two days before we decided to go), the tickets and hotel cost an arm and a leg.
+Because we didn't book way in advance (we booked two days before we decided to go), the tickets and hotel costa few body parts.
 Do book well in advance if you decide to go.
 If you want cheap tickets though, you may want to risk going in Typhoon September season where ticket prices take a steep dive.

 Woke up at 5AM, left at 6 and got to Haneda airport within an hour - before we knew it we were in Okinawa.
 While we were still in Japan, it felt like we were somewhere else.
 It kind of reminded me of Penang in Malaysia - the architecture, temperature, colors, typefaces used in signs, vegetation etc.

 These few pics were taken near Manza beach (満座ビーチ) - can't remember the name of this one though.
 Our schedule for the 3 days that we spent at Okinawa was drive > discover gorgeous beach > dive in > end up tired and sunburnt > rest > drive > discover gorgeous beach > ...